 Slack

-Managing multiple conversations and tasks becomes almost second nature.
-This project really highlights how UX/UI design can take a communication platform to the next level, making it not only more efficient but also a pleasure to use.
+The result makes managing multiple conversations and tasks feel natural.
+This shows how UX/UI design can make a communication platform more efficient and enjoyable to use.

 Slack Demo by Clay